-I teach an introductory human-centered design class at Washington University in St. Louis.
+I taught an introductory human-centered design class at Washington University in St. Louis.

 This course introduces design thinking: a process of identifying, creating, and implementing solutions.
 Students learn methods and work in teams to apply these methods to a locally relevant problem.
 Methodologies drawn from anthropology, business, design, and engineering enable students to discover users' needs; synthesize complex information; identify directives for design; generate ideas; and prototype, test, and communicate solutions.
 Additionally, students explore the role of design thinking in business, education, and social change through readings, case studies, lectures, guest speakers, discussion, and written exercises.

 No previous experience in design is required.
 Full-time students as well as full-time are university staff are eligible for this course, creating a eclectic mix of skills and experiences.